 In section 8VAC20-40-40A of the Regulations, divisions are required to screen, refer, identify, and serve gifted students in at least general intellectual aptitude or specific academic aptitude.
 School divisions may identify and serve gifted students in career and technical aptitude or visual or performing arts aptitude, or both, at their discretion.
-On the chart below, please indicate all areas of giftedness that are identified and served within the division.
-Please copy and paste any additional rows as might be needed to address all areas in Specific Academic Aptitude and/or Visual and/or Performing Arts that are identified by the school division.
+The Lynchburg City Schools serves students who demonstrate specific academic aptitude as noted in Table 1.

 Area of Giftedness Identified by the Division Grades Served

 General Intellectual Aptitude (GIA) Х

 Specific Academic Aptitude (SAA) K-12

-Career and Technical Aptitude (CTA) Χ
+Career and Technical Aptitude (CTA) Х

 Visual and/or Performing Arts Aptitude (VPA) X